 Students must be provisionally or fully admitted to the College before a financial aid package is developed.
-The Office of Financial Aid strongly encourages all students to submit an Aquinas College Financial Aid Application for consideration of all aid Aquinas College can offer.
+The Office of Financial Aid requires all students to submit an Aquinas College Financial Aid Application for consideration of any aid Aquinas College can offer.